Marialdinha/TalentBridge/README.md

-Migration from Excel files to SQLite for improved concurrency and performance. <br /> Implementation of secure password authentication.<br /> Email notifications for candidates when questions are assigned.<br /> Capability to delete entries in the tables.
+Migration from Excel files to SQLite for improved concurrency and performance. <br /> Implementation of secure password authentication.<br /> Email notifications for candidates when questions are assigned.<br /> Capability to delete entries in the tables.<br /> <br />

+## 💡 Want to see how this app was built?
+Check out the [Project Development Log ](TalentBridge_development_log.pdf). <br />
+It includes a step by step breakdown of my development methodology, the challenges I overcame (like optimizing Streamlit's UI limitations), and the exact AI prompts I used to generate features."